ehsanik/vision-hw5/README.md

 Report the final plot for every model in your `Report.pdf` file.
 Compare how fast the models converge and how is the test accuracy changing during training.

 ## 2.1.
-Training a classifier using only one Fully connected Layer ##
+Training a classifier using only one fully connected Layer ##

 Implement a model to classify the images from Cifar-10 into ten categories using just one fully connected layer.
+If you are new to PyTorch you may want to check out the tutorial on MNIST [here](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html#sphx-glr-beginner-blitz-neural-networks-tutorial-py).
 Fill in the code for LazyNet in `models.py`.
-Run the model for 50 epoch and report the plots and accuracies
+Run the model for 50 epoch and report the plots and accuracies:

 ```bash
 python main.py --model LazyNet --epochs 50